420Ayan420/analog-task-manager/README.md

 Windows version is mantained by @420Ayan420 and the Linux version is mantained by @calvindo95.

-This project used the open-source library from [open hardware monitor](https://github.com/openhardwaremonitor/openhardwaremonitor).
+This project uses the open-source library from [open hardware monitor](https://github.com/openhardwaremonitor/openhardwaremonitor).

 # overall scope and timeline of project
 1. Software